jgmullor/AzureDistributionBundle/README.md

 Prerequisites for this bundle are a Windows development machine with the Windows Azure SDK installed.
 You don't need the PHP SDK to run this bundle.

 You can either install the SDK through [Web Platform Installer](http://azurephp.interoperabilitybridges.com/articles/setup-the-windows-azure-development-environment-automatically-with-the-microsoft-web-platform-installer) or all [dependencies manually](http://azurephp.interoperabilitybridges.com/articles/setup-the-windows-azure-development-environment-manually).

+### Download

+Grab the ZIP Download from Github https://github.com/beberlei/AzureDistributionBundle and unzip it into "vendor/bundles/WindowsAzure/DistributionBundle".
+Proceed with section "Autoloading"

 ### Composer